 - There are many types of family medicine residency programs in a variety of settings and with different missions.
 There are community programs without other training programs (“unopposed” or “solo”), academic medical centers with a full range of other residency programs, rural programs and urban underserved programs.
 There are also residency programs at institutions with other residency programs (“opposed” or “collaborative” programs)

 With the increased interest in primary care and Family Medicine as the foundations of medical care, there is a demand for more Family Physicians and primary care physicians throughout the country.
 Salaries for Family Physicians, although less than sub-specialists, are increasing.
 There are loan re-payment programs available in Family Medicine.

 - Because there are a variety of programs within different settings and foci, applicants should initially identify their long-term interests and goals, and then explore programs that fit those interests and goals.

-- Popular programs for UCSF students include all the Bay Area programs including the UCSF Family Medicine residency program at SFGH, Santa Rosa Family Medicine Residency, Contra Costa Regional Medical Center, San Jose O’Connor Hospital, and Kaiser Permanente Napa-Solano in Vallejo.
+- Popular programs for UCSF students include all the Bay Area programs including the UCSF Family Medicine residency program at ZSFGH, Santa Rosa Family Medicine Residency, Contra Costa Regional Medical Center, San Jose O’Connor Hospital, Kaiser Permanente Napa-Solano in Vallejo, Kaiser Permanente Santa Rosa, UCSF at Fresno, John Muir Health, and Natividad in Salinas.
 In addition to other California programs, our graduates have been drawn to many areas around the country, including Seattle (Swedish, UW), Boston (BMC.
 BU), Los Angeles (UCLA/Harbor), and New York (Montefiore, Mt Sinai, etc.).

 - Students considering applying in Family Medicine should meet with Dr. Margo Vener during summer of their 4th year to help develop their list of potential programs to apply to.